syncfusion-content/asp.net-core-docs/aspnet-core/Diagram/Undo-and-Redo.md

 documentation: ug
 ---

-# History Manager in ASP.NET Core Diagram
+# Undo and Redo in ASP.NET Core Diagram

 Diagram tracks the history of actions that are performed after loading the time and provides support to reverse and restore those changes.